 All staff are trained, peri-operative nurses.

 The paediatric in-patient and out-patient facilities have been specially developed to cater to the specific needs of sick children.
 The children no longer have to sit in the same waiting area as adults when they are brought to see the paediatrician.
 Instead, they and their guardians have their own waiting room and bathroom facilities, designed and equipped especially for them.
 The thirteen (13) bed paediatric unit includes a two bedded high-dependency area and three isolation rooms specially designed for the delivery of optimum care for children while making their hospital stay as pleasant an experience as possible.
-Visiting hours are from 11:00 a.m. to 8:00 p.m.
+Visiting hours are 8am – 8pm.
+Patients are allowed (2) visitors at a time.
+One (1) parent or guardian (over the age of 18) is allowed to remain throughout the night with the child.

 Our Treatment Rooms are a Real Treat for Kids!